aws-amplify/amplify-js/docs/media/pub_sub_guide.md

    }));
 ```

-Create necessary policies in AWS IoT Console.
-Go to IoT Core and choose secure from left navigation pane.
-Then go to create policy.
-Following `myIOTPolicy` policy will allow full access to all the topics.
+If you are using AWS IOT, you will need to create the necessary IAM policies in the AWS IoT Console.
+Go to IoT Core and choose **Secure** from the left navigation pane.
+Then navigate to **Create Policy**.
+The following `myIOTPolicy` policy will allow full access to all the topics.

 ![Alt text](images/iot_attach_policy.png?raw=true "Title")

-Then attach this policy to cognito identity.
-You can get the `Cognito Identity Id` of a logged in user using Amplify Auth Module.
+Then attach this policy to a **Cognito Identity**.
+You can get the `Cognito Identity Id` of a logged in user using the Amplify Auth Module.

 ```
     Auth.currentCredentials().then((info) => {